Meet Kathy Miller

 Kathy also has taken the lead as head of the County’s Homelessness Task Force.
 Under Kathy’s leadership, the County has worked to improve access to a wide variety of services, partnering with local governments, non-profit agencies, and the law and justice community, to get people into permanent supportive housing and off the streets for good.

 During the Great Recession, the County General Hospital experienced annual deficits, up to $36 million.
 Kathy understood that local residents who rely on the County hospital for health care would have nowhere else to turn if the hospital was closed.
 She provided steady oversight of hospital operations and today, the hospital operates with annual surpluses, as large as $35 million, which are being reinvested in new technologies, increased staffing and expanded hospital facilities.

 Before her election as Supervisor, Kathy served on the Stockton City Council where she worked to turn the city around from bankruptcy to one of the most fiscally healthy cities in the nation.
 Kathy is an expert on government finance and making every dollar count.
 She understands what it means to establish the right priorities so that government works for the people it serves.

 For a decade, Kathy Miller owned and operated her own business, Bonniebrook Interiors, and was an active volunteer in her community.
 She then became the Executive Director of the Downtown Stockton Alliance, advocating for downtown revitalization, bringing resources to small businesses and creating partnerships to help stimulate the local economy.

 Kathy Is A Mom

 Kathy and her husband, Karl, have been married for 41 years.
 Together, they raised three children, all graduates of Lincoln High School and public universities.
-Today, Kathy and Karl are the proud grandparents of four grandchildren.
+Today, Kathy and Karl are the proud grandparents of five grandchildren.